zemoto/WhatAmIHearing/README.md

 ## Rate Limiting

-Shazam's API has a rather stingy 500 requests per month on the free tier, and the higher tiers are unreasonably expensive for a non-business.
+Shazam's API has a monthly quota of 500 requests per month on the free tier.
 To work around this the app supports using your own API key in place of the one I bundle with the app.

 To get an API key:
 1. Go to https://rapidapi.com and make an account.
-2. Go to https://rapidapi.com/apidojo/api/shazam and under the "Pricing" section subscribe to the free tier.
+2. Go to https://rapidapi.com/apidojo/api/shazam and subscribe to the free tier.
 This should not require any additional info.
 3. Go to https://rapidapi.com/developer/dashboard to see a new Shazam app created for you.
 Should be named something like `default-application_#######`.
-4. The Authorization section of that App contains the API key which you can then paste into the `ShazamApiKey.json` file bundled with the WhatAmIHearing.
+4. The Authorization section of that App contains the API key which can be pasted in the API Key text box in the app.
+WhatAmIHearing will immediately start using the new key without having to restart.

-Sorry I can't do much to make this easier other than spend a bunch of money to upgrade the API tier.
 Feel free to ask me any question or report any issues by creating a [new Issue](https://github.com/zemoto/WhatAmIHearing/issues).

 ## Technical Details